InfuseAI/primehub-site/docs/quickstart/primehub.md

    ![](assets/qs_trained_model.png)

-We so far have trained and generated a model file on Notebook.
-This is achievable to Community/Enterprise users.
+So far, we have trained and generated a model file via our Notebook.
+This is achievable in both Community and Enterprise editions of PrimeHub.

-The next follow-up, _parameter-tuning job_, is for Enterprise users.
-Remain the Notebook environment open, let's go to the next.
+The next stage, _parameter-tuning job_, is for Enterprise users.
+Keep your Notebook environment open, and let's continue on...

 ## Parameter-tuning Job